aimms/function-reference/system-interaction/invoking-actions/execute.rst

     *executable*
         A string representing the name of the program that you want to execute.
-        When running on Linux and the program is located in the AIMMS project folder, this string must start with a '/.' (without the single quotes).

     *commandline (optional)*
         A string representing the arguments that you want to pass to the